Check your credit health

-due, whether or not you made the payments by the due date (no payment or partial payment by the due date are both considered missed payments), and the dates you made any missed payments (but payments (but not the amounts that were missed).
+payments were due, whether or not you made the payments by the due date (non payment or partial payment by the due date are both considered missed payments), and the dates you made any missed payments (but not the amounts that were missed).
 This information